This post has been authored by Lisa S. Larsen, PsyD as part of our guest post series. Learn more about Lisa at the bottom of this post.

 Using EMDR Therapy to Overcome Grief

 There are very few things I do as a psychologist that satisfy me more than helping someone break free from painful events in their past.
 I do this primarily with Eye Movement Desensitization and Reprocessing (EMDR) Therapy.
-This type of therapy helps people re-consolidate painful memories or “stuck” experiences from the past so they can release the emotional upset from the memory.
+This type of therapy helps people re-consolidate painful memories or “stuck” experiences from the past so they can release the emotional upset from their memory.

 What is EMDR Therapy?

 As the EMDR Institute’s website states, “Shapiro’s (2001) Adaptive Information Processing model posits that EMDR therapy facilitates the accessing and processing of traumatic memories and other adverse life experience to bring these to an adaptive resolution.”
 What I have observed is that after completing EMDR therapy, many people find it hard to get upset about traumatic past events.
-Their behaviors, thoughts and feelings are no longer preoccupied and dominated by the negative event.
+Their behaviors, thoughts, and feelings are no longer preoccupied and dominated by the negative event.

 This form of psychotherapy not only offers great resolutions for traumatic memories, but it also provides relief from other negative life events that may leave lasting impacts on individuals.
 I have used it with anxiety, self-destructive habits, depressive thoughts, and traumatic grief as well.
 Better still, EMDR Therapy can help strengthen coping mechanisms in situations where individuals previously experienced fear or failure.
 For example, with a fear of driving (which many people with Panic Disorder develop), I can both neutralize the past experiences of panic while driving and help my clients drive calmly in the present and future.
 I have them imagine themselves driving and administering bilateral stimulation (which I will talk more about below).

 As therapists who have taken the training know, there are many steps to EMDR therapy.
 To help you gain a better understanding of the process, the following section provides a brief description of these many steps.